Jcparkyn/phetch/README.md

 Some notes on the example above:
 - Inside the `<UseEndpoint>` component, you can use `query` to access the current state of the query.
 Changing the `Context` parameter will rename this object.
 - By changing the `Arg` parameter, the query will automatically be re-fetched when needed.
-- Normally, you would share endpoints around your application using dependency injection (see [Defining Query Endpoints](#Defining-Query-Endpoints-(Recommended))).
+- Normally, you would share endpoints around your application using dependency injection (see [Defining Query Endpoints](#defining-query-endpoints-recommended)).
-- If you need to access the query state inside the `@code` block of a component, you can replace `<UseEndpoint/>` with the pattern described in [Using Query Endpoints Directly](#using-query-endpoints-directly).
+- If you need to access the query state inside the `@code` block of a component, you can replace `<UseEndpoint/>` with the pattern described in [Using Query Objects Directly](#using-query-objects-directly).

 ## Installing